dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/read-related-data.md

   ![Eager loading example](read-related-data/_static/eager-loading.png)

   You can retrieve some of the data in separate queries, and EF "fixes up" the navigation properties.
-That's, EF automatically adds the separately retrieved entities where they belong in navigation properties of previously retrieved entities.
+That is, EF automatically adds the separately retrieved entities where they belong in navigation properties of previously retrieved entities.
 For the query that retrieves related data, you can use the `Load` method instead of a method that returns a list or object, such as `ToList` or `Single`.

   ![Separate queries example](read-related-data/_static/separate-queries.png)